fu4303/portfolio-robkendal/posts/how-to-build-a-restful-node-js-api-server-using-json-files.md

 It's quite a simple operation here.
 Note that we've changed the `app` function call to `app.post()` as this is a POST request to the API server.
 The route remains as `/users` but will hit this method when the request type is a POST.

 First, we call our new read method and pass a callback function in.
 When the file is read and we get a JSON object, `data` back, we need to create a new `user` object.
-For this, we'll grab the number of objects in the file at the moment using `Object.keys(data)` and increment it by one.
+For this, we're using the `Date.now().toString()` command to get the timestamp value for 'now', which will be unique enough, but for production purposes, you'll want something a little more robust or guaranteed to be unique.

 Next, we add the new user, `req.body` to the users object using the new user ID we created – note that you may need to wrap this in `JSON.parse` to coerce the incoming request body into a format we can read and add to our current data.
 This will depend on how you're calling the API and supplying data to it.